Renaud-Matthias/sedExnerFoam/README.md

-# scourFoam
+# SedExnerFoam

-SedExnerFoam is an OpenFOAM solver in development aiming at the numerical study of scour around hydraulics structures like bridge piles.
-The objectiv is to simulate the hydrodynamics and both the bedload sediment transport and the suspension of sediment.
-Morphodynamics is handled with the Arbitrary Lagrangian Eulerian approach, which consists of a dynamic mesh getting distorted to track the morphology evolution.
+SedExnerFoam is an OpenFOAM solver in development aiming at the numerical study of various sediment transport and morphodynamics problems.
+It is based on the solver pimpleFoam for te hydrodynamics.
+The sediments can be either transported in suspension in the fluid or move but stay in contact with the bed.
+Morphodynamics is handled with the Arbitrary Lagrangian Eulerian approach.
+With this approach, computational domain stops at the sediment bed and thus does not include the granular material below.
+The sediments movements along this boundary (bedload) or through it (erosion/deposition) drive its morphology evolution.
+The mesh is dynamic and get distorted in time so that the bed boundary match the geometry changes.

 - suspended load transport: